Freshdesk webhooks: A strategic overview for support teams

 • Connecting to project management: If an agent flags a ticket as a "bug report," a webhook can instantly create a task in Jira or Asana.
 This gets the details over to the engineering team right away and helps bridge the gap between support and development.

-Freshdesk webhooks are pretty limited
+Freshdesk webhooks are focused on event-based tasks

 A smarter alternative to Freshdesk webhooks: Using AI with Freshdesk